Local Habitat Partnership

 Explore the Sites

-Habitat Acquisition Trust has identified restoration sites across the CRD that require immediate stewardship support and whose stewardship will have an outsized ecological impact in the region.
+Habitat Acquisition Trust has identified restoration sites across the region that require immediate stewardship support and whose stewardship will have an outsized ecological impact.
 Each site represents a unique ecosystem which hosts a variety of native flora and fauna, including many species at risk.
 Across these sites, we have identified 73 species at risk that require stewardship to ensure their survival.
 Some of the sites are public parks, while others are on private land.

-Select a site below to learn more about its ecosystems, species, needs, and what your partnership will contribute.
-With your support, these sites can be stewarded to ensure their ecological health long-term.
+Explore the map and select a site below to learn more about its ecosystems, species, needs, and what your partnership will contribute.
+With your support, these sites can be stewarded to ensure their long-term ecological health.